Abigail/Abigail.github.io/Src/Trapped/spearman.md

 #### Flat

-The %%PIECE%% follows the same path as it does on the Folded Wedge, so its escape velocity is \(\frac{\sqrt{2}}{3}\).
+The **Spearman** follows the same path as it does on the Folded Wedge, so its escape velocity is \(\frac{\sqrt{2}}{3}\).
 It will never slide more than one square in a step.